 Section I, consisting of level 1, tracks the state of development in the region.
 ADB uses this part of the results framework to monitor the relevance of Strategy 2020.
 It is not intended to assess ADB's performance

 Section II, consisting of levels 2, 3, and 4, measures ADB's performance in implementing Strategy 2020 to maximize its development effectiveness.
-Level 2 measures the success of ADB's completed operations and quantifies the results delivered; level 3 tracks ADB's performance in managing new and ongoing operations; and level 4 assesses the adequacy of ADB's organizational capacity to facilitate the effective management of its operations.
+Level 2 measures the success of ADB's completed operations and quantifies the results delivered.
+Level 3 tracks ADB's performance in managing new and ongoing operations.
+Level 4 assesses the adequacy of ADB's organizational capacity to facilitate the effective management of its operations.

 ADB monitors its progress against the results framework in the annual Development Effectiveness Review report.